 The majority of books on healthy relationships describe communication as the cornerstone.
 Most of them also make the point that the hardest part of communication isn’t what you need to say, but how well you need to listen.

-Most of us never hear from God audibly.
-And yet many people claim God speaks to them.
+Most people never hear from God audibly.
+And yet, many people claim God speaks to them.
 So how does that work?

 If you’re looking for a formula to get God to talk when you need it most — you might be disappointed.
 But here are three ideas to try if you want to learn to hear from Him.

 “Thoughts disentangle themselves when they pass through lips and fingertips.”